tatango/our-boxen/README.md

-# Plyfe's Boxen
+# Dave Liggat's Boxen

-This is Plyfe's incarnation of [GitHub's Boxen](https://boxen.github.com).
+This is Dave Liggat's incarnation of Plyfe's incarnation of [GitHub's Boxen](https://boxen.github.com).
 Automated Mac provisioning.

 ## Getting Started with Boxen at Plyfe:
 *tested on clean OS X 10.8 machine*